bellujrb/hackathon_expocenter/README.md

 ---

-# NewZero: The tokenization of the cashback
+# VivaConnect: The tokenization of the cashback

 > _TEAM NewZero: Hackathon Expo Center Norte